Mini-class

 $k_1$ ✓ ✓ Stable

-Core lesson: “Value unbiasedness” and “gradient correctness” are independent axes.
-For the reward-penalty setup discussed here (stop-gradient reward shaping with reverse-KL regularization, on-policy or off-policy), only $k_1$ yields the correct induced policy gradient.
-Even though $k_3$ is value-unbiased and often lower variance, using it as a reward penalty introduces a biased update and may trigger collapse.
+Stepping back, value unbiasedness and gradient correctness are two separate axes.
+For the stop-gradient reward-shaping setup discussed here, only $k_1$ gives the correct policy-gradient term for reverse-KL regularization.
+Even though $k_3$ is value-unbiased and often lower variance, using it in reward shaping introduces a biased update and can destabilize training.

 At this point, an apparent tension may arise: